jouho/geoblockchain/README.md

 The goal of this project is to create a decentralized application (referred to as DApp) as opposed to typical applications where the backend code is running on centralized servers.
 This application allows users to donate cryptocurrency to any geographic regions that exist on the earth.
 This web-based platform will enable us to achieve the following primary goals:
 - Visualize vulnerable population through the levels of donation different geographical region receives.
 This visualization is open for anyone to see, allowing other people to utilize for reference or any related studies.
 - Provide a brand-new way to donate currency to vulnerable populations using blockchain technology, which allows us to create a donation application with the three critical following features, which introduces a more reliable and secured system architecture for donation purposes;
-  1. Immutability: no one can alter the stored data nor change the program code for this application for malicious purposes.
+  1. **Immutability**: no one can alter the stored data nor change the program code for this application for malicious purposes.
-  2. Transparency: every stored data, program code, and data processes are accessible for users to see, though immutable.
+  2. **Transparency**: every stored data, program code, and data processes are accessible for users to see, though immutable.
-  3. Traceability: users can keep track of any transactions (explained later) made through the application.
+  3. **Traceability**: users can keep track of any transactions (explained later) made through the application.
 - Ultimately, support the aforementioned vulnerable populations/geographies through the established donation platform.

+### Major Functions
+The followings are the main functionalities of this DApp, although these are subject to change and new functions may be added in the course of development.

+- A web map that allows users to navigate through different geographical regions.
+- A search bar which users can type in the address, place, or country to find their location of interests.
+- Users can post or create new call for donation by filling a registration form.
+- Visualization of posted donations by markers on the map.
+The amount of donation could also be visualized by different levels of color.
+- Pop up windows that shows up upon clicking on the markers.
+This window contains information about the donation post such as: the name of organization/individuals/population groups, description of the donation post (why do they need donation? who will be supported by the donation?), and the total amount of donation they already received, etc.
+- Users can donate their crypto currency to a location by clicking on the "donate" button on pop up window for each donation post.
+They can decide how much cryptocurrency (Ether) to donate.
+- A person who created the donation post can retrieve donated money to their cryptocurrency wallet (metamask)

+Above are the main functions of this DApp.
+However, there are, and will be, functions and details that will be needed in the future development of this application.
+This includes:
+- professional website design
+- professional data visualizations
+- functionalities that attracts large enough number of users
+- security measures against malicious use of this applications
+- improving overall user experience (UX) and user interface (UI)
+### Challenges and Concerns